fireship-io/fireship.io/content/privacy.md

 **Email Communication Opt-Out**: If you receive promotional emails from Fireship, you can unsubscribe by clicking the bottom Unsubscribe or Opt-Out link at the bottom of every email.

 ### Contact Us
 At Fireship, we believe our talented customer service staff will be able to resolve any issues you may have using the our services.
-If you would like additional information about this privacy policy, please visit our homepage at https://fireship.io or contact us at https://fireship.io/about.
+If you would like additional information about this privacy policy, please visit our homepage at https://fireship.io.